This article was updated in January 2022.

 During Covid-19, digital marketers doubled down on storytelling.
 Of course, storytelling is nothing new but reaching a quarantined audience was challenging, to say the least.
 However, it was also necessary.
 Compelling narratives that people could relate to gave them a connection beyond the tight boundaries of their home.
 A good story also helped companies differentiate their brands.

 “The simple building blocks of narrative and storytelling are applicable to almost any creative undertaking,” said Ben Ostrower, Founder of Wide Eye, in an interview with Velocitize.
 “It’s the notion of having a protagonist and an antagonist and a clear arc for where you want to take someone.”

 For years digital marketing has had to adapt to the changing needs and preferences of consumers.
 The relatively new use of brand journalism in content marketing became increasingly popular during the pandemic as it provided an additional sense of trust and credibility during a time of widespread misinformation and disinformation.

 Trusting a brand is one of the keys to brand loyalty.
-Although the typical medium for brand journalism is through a blog, it can also take the shape of video and podcasts, reaching consumers where they are.
+Aside from blogs, brand journalism can also take the shape of video and podcasts, reaching consumers where they are.